tomekmarchi/Acid/README.md

 Acid
 =======
-Acidjs is an ECMAScript framework with a focus on building highly scalable web construct on-demand applications.
-It's goal is to provide the essentials for building dynamic real-time streaming single-page applications.
+Acidjs is an ECMA script library that focuses on scalable real-time self-constructing SPAs(single-page applications).
+Acid proposes a highly modular enviorment where recourses are split up and pulled on the fly.
+Acid is also the core library of Menrvah, which is an enhancement of the Acid library.

 DOM